cemac/sc-shell/setup.md

 2. Unzip/extract the file.
    **Let your instructor know if you need help with this step**.
    You should end up with a new folder called **`shell-lesson-data`** on your Desktop.

-## Install software
-If you do not already have the shell software installed, you will need to [download and install][install_shell] it.

 ## Open a new shell
 After installing the software